modelica-3rdparty/Modelica_DeviceDrivers/README.md

 # Modelica_DeviceDrivers

-__The master and the latest release has been updated to the Modelica Standard Library 4 (MSL 4, released 2020-06-04).
-Please use the Modelica_DeviceDrivers release v1.8.2 (last MSL 3 release) until your tool is updated for MSL 4.__

 Free library for interfacing hardware drivers to Modelica models.
 There is support for joysticks, keyboards, UDP, TCP/IP, LCM, MQTT, shared memory, AD/DA converters, serial port and other devices.